XuBlack/atom3/README.rst

     $ atom3 -h
     $ atom3 parse -h

-Generate wheel (.whl) file for use with a local installation of the DIPS data parser.
+(Optional) Generate wheel (.whl) file for use with a local installation of the DIPS data parser.

 .. code-block:: console

-    $ python setup.py bdist_wheel
+    $ python3 setup.py bdist_wheel